 Music

-Subject Leader – Miss Sanderson
+Subject Leader – Miss Dougall

 At Whitkirk Primary School, we are Musicians!
 We recognise music as a highly valued form of creativity and an exciting part of the curriculum.